ajitgoel/Notes/InterviewQuestions/ASP.NetCore/Notes.md

 **Ans:** ASP.NET Core is an robust, and feature-rich framework that provides features to develop super-fast APIs for web apps.
 ASP.NET Core should be prefered for following reason:

-- ASP.NET Core is faster compare to traditional ASP.NET.
+- ==ASP.NET Core is faster compare to traditional ASP.NET.==
-- **Cross-platform:** Runs on Windows, MacOS and Linux; can be ported to other OSes.
+- ==**Cross-platform:** Runs on Windows, MacOS and Linux;== can be ported to other OSes.
 The supported Operating Systems (OS), CPUs and application scenarios will grow over time, provided by Microsoft, other companies, and individuals.
 - **Flexible deployment:** Can be included in your app or installed side-by-side user or machine-wide.
 Runs on IIS or can be self-hosted in your own process.
-- Built-in support for dependency injection.
+- ==Built-in support for dependency injection.==
 - ASP.NET Core is cloud-ready and has improved support for cloud deployment.
 - Provides Support for Popular JavaScript Frameworks.
 - Unification Of Development Models which allows the MVC and Web API development models to use the same base class Controller.
 - Razor Pages makes coding page-focused scenarios easier and more productive.
-- Environment based configuration supported for cloud deployment.
+- ==Environment based configuration== supported for cloud deployment.
-- Built in logging support.
+- ==Built in logging support.==
-- In ASP.NET we had modules and handlers to deal with requests.
-In ASP.NET Core we have middleware which provides more control how the request should be processed as they are executed in the order in which they are added.
+- ==In ASP.NET we had modules and handlers to deal with requests.
+In ASP.NET Core we have middleware which provides more control how the request should be processed as they are executed in the order in which they are added.==

 ### Q. What is ASP.NET Core Middleware and How it is different from HttpModule?